aelfric/ncfl-livedocs/events/pf.md

 ### Before the Tournament

 - **Update your paradigm** debaters use judge paradigms to decide how to best adapt to the judge, so tell them what kind of debates you want to see!
-Be sure your paradigm is honest and accurate - your jokes are both not funny and not understood by people who don’t know you, which are the people who read your paradigm
+Be sure your paradigm is honest and accurate - your jokes are both not funny and not understood by people who don’t know you, which are the people who read your paradigm.
 - Please remove lines in your paradigm that incentivize non-debate behavior to earn speaker points.
 Speaker points matter and play a large role in determining who debates who and who reaches elimination rounds.
 The published speaker point scale that we use is designed to create consistency in points, which is also useful to debaters and coaches as they work to improve, learn, and grow.
 Please help us to help debaters know where they need to improve by using your speaker points only in consistent, educational ways.

 ### Before Rounds

 - Move quickly to rounds – strive to be sitting down in round 10 minutes before round start time!
-- If not scheduled - please wait in the judges’ lounge until “released.”
+- If not scheduled - please wait in the judges’ standby room until “released.”
 ONLY THE ASSIGNED JUDGES MAY JUDGE THE DEBATE.
 YOU MAY NOT (NEVER EVER) ALLOW SOMEONE ELSE TO JUDGE IN YOUR NAME.
 YOU MAY NOT FIND A SUBSTITUTE JUDGE.
 - If you are not scheduled and not used as replacement, do NOT observe other rounds